TIC3001-AY2324S2/peerprep-g07/question-service/backend/README.md

 ## Setting-up

-1. The `.env` file has set the service port to 8080 and uses a Cloud MongoDB URI with question data already populated in the Cloud MongoDB.
-If you wish to change the port number or change the MongoDB URI to a local one/another cloud MongoDB, please update the `.env` file.
+1. The `.env` file has set the service port to 8080 and uses a local MongoDB URI.
+If you wish to change the port number or the MongoDB URI, please update the `.env` file.

 2. No other extra setup is needed.